uswds/uswds-site/_drafts/introducing-fractal.md

-1. It supports many of the technologies that we either use already or intend to use in the future, such as [Node.js][] (the JavaScript environment in which we write, build, and publish our code) and [Nunjucks] templates--which are in turn compatible with a number other template languages, including [Jinja2] for Python and [Twig], the PHP templating engine [used by Drupal][Drupal twig].
+1. It supports many of the technologies that we either use already or intend to use in the future, such as [Node.js][] (the JavaScript environment in which we write, build, and publish our code) and [Nunjucks] templates---which are in turn compatible with a number other template languages, including [Jinja2] for Python and [Twig], the PHP templating engine [used by Drupal][Drupal twig].